 We have invested a significant portion of our efforts and financial resources in the acquisition of rights to MM-398 and the development of our five other most advanced product candidates for the treatment of various types of cancer.
 All of our therapeutic product candidates are still in preclinical and clinical development.
-Our ability to generate product revenues, which we do not expect will occur for at least the next several years, if ever, will depend heavily on the successful development and eventual commercialization of these product candidates.
+Our ability to generate product revenues, which we do not expect will occur until 2014 at the earliest, if ever, will depend heavily on the successful development and eventual commercialization of these product candidates.
 The success of our product candidates, which include both our therapeutic product candidates and companion diagnostic candidates, will depend on several factors, including the following:

-- · successful enrollment in, and completion of, preclinical studies and clinical trials; - · receipt of marketing approvals from the FDA and similar regulatory authorities outside the United States for our product candidates, including our companion diagnostics; - · establishing commercial manufacturing capabilities, either by building such facilities ourselves or making arrangements with third party manufacturers: - launching commercial sales of the product, whether alone or in collaboration with others; - · acceptance of the product by patients, the medical community and third party payors; - · effectively competing with other therapies; - · a continued acceptable safety profile of the product following approval; and - · qualifying for, maintaining, enforcing and defending intellectual property rights and claims.
+- · successful enrollment in, and completion of, preclinical studies and clinical trials; - · receipt of marketing approvals from the FDA and similar regulatory authorities outside the United States for our product candidates, including our companion diagnostics; - establishing commercial manufacturing capabilities, either by building such facilities ourselves or making arrangements with third party manufacturers;

+- · launching commercial sales of any approved products, whether alone or in collaboration with others; - · acceptance of any approved products by patients, the medical community and third party payors; - effectively competing with other therapies; - · a continued acceptable safety profile of any products following approval; and - · qualifying for, maintaining, enforcing and defending intellectual property rights and claims.